Toledo vs. Ohio NCAA Football Odds, Plays and Insights | November 16, 2021

 Over/Under Insights

-- Toledo and its opponents have gone over the current 55-point total in three of nine games this season.
+- Toledo has combined with its opponents to put up more than 54 points in three of nine games this season.

-- Ohio's games have gone over 55 points in five of 10 chances this season.
+- Tuesday's total is 2.4 points lower than the two team's combined 56.4 points per game average.

-- The two teams combine to score 56.4 points per game, 1.4 more than the total in this contest.
+- These two squads combine to surrender 52.3 points per game, 1.7 fewer than this contest's over/under.

-- This contest's total is 2.7 points above the 52.3 these two squads combine to surrender per game this season.

-- The average total in Rockets games this season is 54.5, 0.5 points fewer than Tuesday's total of 55 .
+- Rockets games this season feature an average total of 54.5 points, a number 0.5 points higher than Tuesday's over/under.

-- The 56.1 PPG average total in Bobcats games this season is 1.1 points more than this game's over/under.
+- In 2021, games involving the Bobcats have averaged a total of 56.1 points, 2.1 more than the set over/under in this contest.

 Toledo Stats and Trends

-- Toledo has five wins against the spread in 10 games this season.
+- In Toledo's 10 games this year, it has five wins against the spread.

-- The Rockets have covered the spread twice this season when favored by 6 points or more (in five chances).
+- The Rockets have been favored by 6.5 points or more five times this season and have covered the spread in two of them.

-- Toledo has eclipsed the over/under in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- The Rockets rack up 32.6 points per game, comparable to the 30.8 per outing the Bobcats allow.
+- Toledo's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Toledo is 3-1 against the spread and 4-1 overall in games when it puts up more than 30.8 points.
+- When Toledo records more than 30.8 points, it is 3-1 against the spread and 4-1 overall.

-- Toledo is 3-1 against the spread and 4-1 overall when the team churns out over 440.7 yards.
+- Toledo is 3-1 against the spread and 4-1 overall when the team totals over 440.7 yards.

-- The Rockets have five giveaways this season, while the Bobcats have eight takeaways .
+- The Rockets have turned the ball over five times this season, three fewer than the Bobcats have forced (8).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.